k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 The Fabric Studio **Auto Deploy** capability performs the automatic deployment of the code changes to debug while debugging various components, such as the Data Viewer, LU Schema, Broadway, Broadway as population, Parser and GraphIt.

-This reduces frictions while debugging and released the user from doing the manual deployment upon each code change.
+This reduces frictions while debugging and releases the user from doing the manual deployment upon each code change.

 ### How Do I Deploy a Fabric Object from the Fabric Studio?